artcuddy/project3-enigma/README.md

 ### Flow Chart

 The flow of the game was laid out and structured to aid in the design of the control flow statements such as if-elif-else statements, while loops and for loops.
 This also allowed the design of the user input validation checks to be visually clear before the code was written.
-This was created in [Lucid Chart]( https://lucid.app/).
+This was created in <a href="https://lucid.app/" target="_blank">Lucid Chart</a>.

 <img src="assets/flowchart/enigma-flow-chart.png"><br><br>